Germany says up to Siemens to ensure Crimea sanctions respected

 1 Min Read

-BERLIN (Reuters) - Germany said on Monday it is up to Siemens (SIEGn.DE) to ensure it respects EU sanctions covering Crimea, after the industrial group said it was investigating reports its turbines had been delivered there for use in Russian-built power plants.
+BERLIN, July 10 (Reuters) - Germany said on Monday it is up to Siemens to ensure it respects EU sanctions covering Crimea, after the industrial group said it was investigating reports its turbines had been delivered there for use in Russian-built power plants.

 "It is the company's responsibility" to respect export laws and sanctions, an Economy Ministry spokeswoman said.